pityq/mustaine.github.io/_posts/2018-01-02-logs-as-first-class-citizen.md

 These examples are using [**LogCapture**](https://github.com/mustaine/logcapture), a testing library for asserting logging messages.
 I expect to have a separate post talking about it, hopefully sooner than this post from my last one 😅

-There are a few examples of how to use the library in [ExampleShould.java](https://github.com/mustaine/logcapture/blob/master/src/test/java/com/logcapture/example/ExampleShould.java){:target="_blank"}
+There are more examples on how to use the library in [here](https://github.com/mustaine/logcapture/blob/master/src/test/java/com/logcapture/example/ExampleShould.java){:target="_blank"}.

 ## Conclusions

-Testing logs first helps to build production systems giving confidence and improving logs quality.
+Test driving logs helps building production systems with confidence and the quality of its logs, thus making it easier to diagnose issues.
-Dashboards plenty of metrics are built from our logs.
+Many of our monitoring dashboards are built from our logs.
 Alerts are triggered from our logs.
 So treat your logs as a first class citizen and write tests first around them.

-Once the logs are covered by tests, some developers will care about them.
+Once the logs are covered by tests, developers will be forced to care about them.
 Standards will be agreed around logging.
-Logs quality will increase and the time for investigate and resolve issues will be reduced, so we all will have more time to deliver more features.
+Logs quality will increase and the time for investigating and resolving issues will be reduced, so we will all have more time to deliver new features.

 ## References